The truth about ticks in Colorado

 Tick season in Colorado is here.
 And even though ticks are small, they can pack a dangerous punch.

 Thinking about ticks may make your skin crawl, but read on so you can stay safe.
-Fegley outlines what to you need to know when it comes to ticks and your health.
+Fegley outlines what you need to know when it comes to ticks and your health.

 Key facts about ticks in Colorado